programmurr/mastermind/readme.md

 Deep in the hash rabbit hole lol.
 I've made progress, but keep getting stuck on the same point 'only push 1 B if the color is detected more than once but the indexes don't match'
 Maybe try a whole new approach next time.
 Even the hashes might not be enough.

+___
+16th July 2020

+Version one is complete!
+W00t!

+I can't take credit though.
+I reached out to the kind people at the odin project discord and they helped a LOT!

+The lesson learned is:
+- If it looks needlessly complicated, it probably is

+I'm just glad that I didn't give in and look at any solutions this time, just kept trying different ways, and wasn't *totally* afraid to delete code and start over.
+However, I talked myself into a hash method and didn't talk myself out of it, when a simple array comparison was indeed all that was needed.
+I was initially right!
+Just didn't know how to do what I wanted.
+But now, I do!

+On to version 2... building the AI.